EBOO Ozone Therapy

 IV bag with blood

-What EBOO Therapy is and How It Works
+What is EBOO Therapy and How It Works

 EBOO therapy stands for Extracorporeal Blood Oxygenation and Ozonation.
 During an EBOO session, a portion of the patient’s blood is continuously drawn through a specialized medical system, where it is gently oxygenated and exposed to a carefully calibrated oxygen-ozone blend.
 The treated blood is then returned to the body in a continuous cycle.